What is Autism?

 Autistic People Have Many Strengths and Abilities

-It may seem that autism is a wholly negative diagnosis.
-But almost everyone on the autism spectrum has a great to deal to offer the world.
+Everyone on the autism spectrum has a great to deal to offer the world.
 People with autism are among the most forthright, non- judgmental, passionate people you’ll ever meet.
 They are also ideal candidates for many types of careers.